Date night ideas in Charlotte

 • Add a little danger healthy competition to your date night with axe throwing.
 The city center is home to Bad Axe Throwing while BATL Axe Throwing has locations in Plaza Midwood and South End.

-• If you’re feeling competitive, grab a ball and paddle to play pickleball at one of several courts across the Queen City.
+• If you’re feeling competitive, race against time at Beat the Bomb or grab a ball and paddle to play pickleball at one of several courts across the Queen City.

-• Enjoy some quali-tee time with one another on a date at Stroke, a hip indoor golf club with a full service restaurant + bar.
+• Enjoy some quali-tee time with one another on a date at TapIn or Stroke, indoor golf clubs with a full-service restaurant + bar.

 • Revel in a night of nostalgia with each other by booking a bowling lane at Piedmont Social House.
 Bonus: If bowling isn’t your thing, Piedmont Social also has billiards, foosball, and ping pong.